bgokden/veri/README.md

 Veri works as a cluster that can hold a Vector Space with fixed dimension and allows easy querying of k nearest neighbour search queries and also querying a sample space to be used in a machine learning algorithm.

-Veri is currently in Alpha Stage
+Veri is currently in Beta Stage

 *Veri means data in Turkish.*